Zigbee: Main components

 The ZDO (Zigbee device object), a protocol in the Zigbee protocol stack, is responsible for overall device management, security keys, and policies.
 It is responsible for defining the role of a device as either coordinator or end device, as mentioned above, but also for the discovery of new devices on the network and the identification of their offered services.
 It may then go on to establish secure links with external devices and reply to binding requests accordingly.

 The application support sublayer (APS) is the other main standard component of the stack, and as such it offers a well-defined interface and control services.
 It works as a bridge between the network layer and the other elements of the application layer: it keeps up-to-date binding tables in the form of a database, which can be used to find appropriate devices depending on the services that are needed and those the different devices offer.
 As the union between both specified layers, it also routes messages across the layers of the protocol stack.

 Communication models

 An application may consist of communicating objects which cooperate to carry out the desired tasks.
-Tasks will typically be largely local to each device, for instance, the control of each household appliance.
+Tasks will typically be largely local to each device, such as the control of each household appliance.
 The focus of Zigbee is to distribute work among many different devices which reside within individual Zigbee nodes which in turn form a network.

 The objects that form the network communicate using the facilities provided by APS, supervised by ZDO interfaces.
 Within a single device, up to 240 application objects can exist, numbered in the range 1–240.
 0 is reserved for the ZDO data interface and 255 for broadcast; the 241-254 range is not currently in use but may be in the future.

 Two services are available for application objects to use (in Zigbee 1.0):